QDatcher/Weather-Report/readME.md

 ![Front page with 'miami' in the input](assets/imgs/typing.png)

 - Once the user clicks the search button the cities weather info will be updated to the DOM
+- Along with that, the previous city that was searched will be added to the previous seach list under the special weather report.
+The user can click this button to see that cities results again

 ![Miami weather info loaded to the site](assets/imgs/miami.png)